 Sammy is the Managing Director and Cofounder of Blossom Street Ventures.
 Connect on LinkedIn or email him directly at firstname.lastname@example.org, especially founders.

 In 2017 we had our first zero at Blossom Street Ventures.
 I’ll withhold the name of the company, but I do want to share key learnings from that experience.
 Below is an autopsy of a dead company.

 Build a product for one market.
-Our portfolio company built phenomenal technology but didn’t actually productize.
+Our portfolio company built phenomenal technology but didn’t actually productize for a specific use case.
 The technology had many use cases and applications, but we failed to apply it to one single product and focus that product on one single market.
 As a result, we weren’t recognized in any field, we weren’t thought leaders, and the sales team never focused on one niche were it could become an expert selling a solution.
-We were dumb generalists selling a technology.
-Build a real product, focus on one market, and don’t move to a new market until you’ve successfully established your company in that original market.
+We were dumb generalists selling a technology with no domain expertise or industry focus.
+Build a real product, focus on one market and use case, and don’t move to a new market until you’ve successfully established your company in that original market.

 I could go on and may add to this post in the future, but above are the major flaws that ultimately resulted in the death of a venture backed company that could have had a better outcome.

 Visit us at blossomstreetventures.com.
 We invest in companies with run rate revenue of $2mm to $25mm and year over year growth of 50%+.
 We lead or follow in growth rounds and special situations like inside rounds, small rounds, rushed rounds, corralling investors with our term sheet, bridges, inbetweeners, cap table clean up, and founder secondary.
 We can commit in 3 weeks and our check is $3mm, but can go as low as $1mm.